MMAARRKK-XU/Lab2/README.md

 # Lab2
- Lab2
-It can help you do some simple calculations
+ Lab2 can help you do some simple calculations